-In any circumstance where this occurs it is important that senior leaders take forward any learning from such incidents to improve policy, revise training and improve practice.
+Where this occurs senior leaders will take forward any learning from such incidents to improve policy, revise training and improve practice.

 Creating a Safeguarding Culture

 In order for pupils and staff to feel safe it is necessary that everyone agrees to and works within the school's ethos and culture of vigilance and positively contributes to the sharing of information where there may be risk.
 A strong culture of safeguarding within school ensures that all individuals accessing the site feel safe to raise concerns, seek support and allows for seamless and consistent responses to incidents to be followed.
 In order to create this environment, the whole workforce and pupils will receive appropriate learning and training around the expectations upon them in the event that a weapon may be brought onto site.
 This includes, how to raise the alarm, procedures for lockdown, use of social media and critical incident response.
 Staff and pupils should feel able to contribute to this learning/training to understand what to do in a number of potentially different circumstances.